 (Of course, we are happy to work with you if you aren’t able to complete the design yourself.
 Our Design Services team can create your design for a reasonable hourly fee – talk to your Protocase account manager about your options).

 - Make clear notes

 Keep in mind that the most important step in getting a quote is for you to communicate clearly what you need.
 Some designs are so simple and straightforward that just a drawing will suffice.
 However, often there is more that we need to know in order to quote correctly.
-If you don’t include extra information in your request, we will just come back to ask you questions, but this takes time.
+If you don’t include extra information in your request, we will simply reach out to you to ask the required questions, which will take additional time.

 So it helps to have as much clear and concise information as you can in your notes.
 To help streamline your work, here are the most important pieces of info you should include: